Elgin Marbles: Legality of removal from Athens

-Vassilis Demetriades, of the University of Crete, argues that the document is not a firmam (a decree from the Sultan), or a buyuruldi (an order from the Grand Vizier) but a mektub (letter) from the Sultan’s acting Grand Vizier which didn’t have the force of law.
-Dyfri Williams states that although the document isn't a firman in the technical sense, the term was widely used informally in diplomatic and court circles to refer to a range of official Ottoman documents.
-He argues that the document is possibly a buyuruldi, but "[w]hatever the exact form of the document was, it clearly had to be obeyed, and it was."There is debate over whether the document authorised Elgin's agents to remove sculptures attached to the Parthenon and other structures.
-Demetriades, Rudenstine and others argue that the document only authorised Elgin's party to remove artefacts recovered from the permitted excavations, not those still attached to buildings.
-Williams argues that the document was "rather open ended" and that the civil governor agreed with Hunt's interpretation that it allowed Elgin's party to remove sculptures fixed to buildings.
+Vassilis Demetriades, of the University of Crete, argues that the document is not a firman (a decree from the Sultan), or a buyruldu (an order from the Grand Vizier), but a mektub (official letter) from the Sultan's acting Grand Vizier which did not have the force of law.
+Dyfri Williams states that although the document is not a firman in the technical sense, the term was widely used informally in diplomatic and court circles to refer to a range of official Ottoman documents.
+He argues that the document is possibly a buyruldu, but "[w]hatever the exact form of the document was, it clearly had to be obeyed, and it was."
+Historian Edhem Eldem also argues for the likely authenticity of the document and calls it a firman in the broad meaning of the word.

+There is debate over whether the document authorised Elgin's agents to remove sculptures attached to the Parthenon and other structures.
+Demetriades, David Rudenstine and others argue that the document only authorised Elgin's party to remove artefacts recovered from the permitted excavations, not those still attached to buildings.
+Williams argues that the document was "rather open ended" and that the civil governor agreed with the interpretation of clergyman Philip Hunt—who was attached to the party as Elgin's chaplain—that allowed them to remove sculptures fixed to buildings.
 Beard concludes, "No amount of poring over the text can provide the answer.
 As often with documents sent out from head office, the precise interpretation would rest with men carrying out the orders on the spot."

-Legal academic John Merryman argues that the document provides only "slender authority" for the removal of the fixed sculptures, but that legally Elgin's actions were ratified by the conduct of Ottoman officials.
+Legal academic John Henry Merryman argues that the document provides only "slender authority" for the removal of the fixed sculptures, but that legally Elgin's actions were ratified by the conduct of Ottoman officials.
 In 1802, Ottoman officials in Constantinople issued documents to the civil governor and the military commander of Athens ratifying their conduct and, in March 1810, issued a command allowing Elgin to transport a shipment of marbles from Greece to Britain.